darbinreyes/subparprogrammer/dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=05m40s)

----

-//

-My comment.
-I'm a bit confused about the statement of the theorem.
-As soon as you have more than one point, there exists a line through exactly two of them, right?
-If you have 3 points on the same line and one point off that line the points are not collinear (not all lie on the same line) and there exists a line through exactly two points.
-Can you draw a picture in which the points are not collinear and there is no line through exactly two points?

-I think I get it, as soon as we have a point that is not collinear with all the others you necessarily create a line that passes through exactly two of them.
-In the case of 3 points on a line and one point off that line we can take the line through any one of the 3 collinear points and the single point off that line.

-We ignore the case of a single point since no lines can be drawn.

-In the case of only two points, they are both collinear and there exists a line through exactly two of them.
-This is why Dijkstra specifies that the whole program has "the points are not collinear" as a precondition.

-The key is to focus on the existence of a line that goes through exactly two points.
-The theorem states that as soon as the points are not collinear we can be sure that a line through exactly two points exists.

-//

----

 In terms of members and clubs the theorem is not true.
 It is not too difficult to construct a counter example.
 Place a population of seven, yes, yea, place a population of seven persons in a regular fashion around a ring,

 ![a.0](a.0.png)